Quebec

-Between 1534 and 1763, what is now Quebec was the French colony of Canada and was the most developed colony in New France.
+Between 1534 and 1763, what became Quebec was the French colony of Canada and was the most developed colony in New France.
 Following the Seven Years' War, Canada became a British colony, first as the Province of Quebec (1763–1791), then Lower Canada (1791–1841), and lastly part of the Province of Canada (1841–1867) as a result of the Lower Canada Rebellion.
 It was confederated with Ontario, Nova Scotia, and New Brunswick in 1867.
-Until the early 1960s, the Catholic Church played a large role in the social and cultural institutions in Quebec.
+Until the early 1960s, the Catholic Church played a large role in Quebec's social and cultural institutions.
 However, the Quiet Revolution of the 1960s to 1980s increased the role of the Government of Quebec in l'État québécois (the public authority of Quebec).

-The Government of Quebec functions within the context of a Westminster system and is both a liberal democracy and a constitutional monarchy.
-The Premier of Quebec acts as head of government.
+The Government of Quebec functions within the context of Canada's Westminster system and is both a liberal democracy and a constitutional monarchy.
+The Premier of Quebec is head of government.
 Independence debates have played a large role in Quebec politics.
 Quebec society's cohesion and specificity is based on three of its unique statutory documents: the Quebec Charter of Human Rights and Freedoms, the Charter of the French Language, and the Civil Code of Quebec.
-Furthermore, unlike elsewhere in Canada, law in Quebec is mixed: private law is exercised under a civil-law system, while public law is exercised under a common-law system.
+Furthermore, unlike the other provinces which use a common-law system, law in Quebec is mixed: private law is exercised under a civil law system, while public law is exercised under a common-law system.

-Quebec's official language is French; Québécois French is the regional variety.
-Quebec is the only Francophone-majority province of Canada and represents the only major Francophone centre in the Americas other than Haiti.
-The economy of Quebec is mainly supported by its large service sector and varied industrial sector.
-For exports, it leans on the key industries of aeronautics, hydroelectricity, mining, pharmaceuticals, aluminum, wood, and paper.
-Quebec is well known for producing maple syrup, for its comedy, and for making hockey one of the most popular sports in Canada.
-It is also renowned its distinct culture; the province produces literature, music, films, TV shows, festivals, and more.
+The economy is mainly supported by its large service sector and varied industrial sector.
+Its exports are mainly aeronautics, hydroelectricity, mining, pharmaceuticals, aluminum, wood, and paper.
+Quebec is well known for producing maple syrup, for its comedy, and for making ice hockey one of Canada's most popular sports.
+The province's cultural products include literature, music, films, TV shows, and festivals.

 Etymology

 The name Québec comes from an Algonquin word meaning 'narrow passage' or 'strait'.
-The name originally referred to the area around Quebec City where the Saint Lawrence River narrows to a cliff-lined gap.
+The name originally referred to the area around Quebec City where the Saint Lawrence River narrows.
 Early variations in the spelling included Québecq and Kébec.
-French explorer Samuel de Champlain chose the name Québec in 1608 for the colonial outpost he would use as the administrative seat for New France.
+French explorer Samuel de Champlain chose the name Québec in 1608 for the colonial outpost he chose as the administrative seat for New France.